AghastyGD/otterlang/README.md

 2. **Type System**: Type inference is limited.
 Explicit type annotations are recommended for complex code.

-3. **Async/Tasks**: The task runtime is experimental and behind the `task-runtime` feature flag.
+3. **Async/Tasks**: The task runtime is experimental.
 Not all task features are fully implemented.

 4. **Standard Library**: Some stdlib modules may have incomplete implementations.